 \subsection{DT Model}

-In this paper, the communication between MED and UAV (M2U) is designed to obtain the MED task parameters to build a DT model.
+In this paper, the M2U is also designed to obtain the MED task parameters to construct a DT model.
 In addition, the communication between UAV and airship (U2A) is designed to transmit the DT modeling parameters of MED and UAV.
 The above communication process all adopts the communication method of time division multiple access.
 To simplify the analysis, this paper defines the system model as a synchronous periodic time slot system, and the duration of each time slot $t$ is $\tau$.
-Let the MED set be $M = \left\{ {1, 2,\cdots, i, \cdots, m} \right\}$.
+Let the MED set be $M = \left\{{1, 2,\cdots, i, \cdots, m} \right\}$. $m$ means the maximum sequence number of MED.
 The $i$th MED is represented as $MED_{i}$.
 Then the DT of $i$th MED in time slot $t$ is